 Mechanism of Action of Botulinum Toxin

-BoNT acts on the presynaptic terminal at the neuromuscular junction and blocks the calcium-mediated release of presynaptic neurotransmitter-acetylcholine (Ach) leading to non-conduction of a nerve impulse across the NM junction leading to temporary paralysis of muscles supplied.
+BoNT acts on the presynaptic terminal at the neuromuscular junction and blocks the calcium-mediated release of presynaptic neurotransmitter-acetylcholine (Ach), leading to non-conduction of a nerve impulse across the NM junction leading to temporary paralysis of muscles supplied.
 This chemodenervation effect usually lasts for 3 to 6 months and subsequently reverses back to baseline.

 Dosing and Scheduling of Botox Injection

 The usual dose of Onabotulinum toxin A is 10 to 36 U. There is a need for repetitive injections scheduled at intervals of 3 to 6 months.
-Some physicians prefer flexible dosing interval ranging from 6 to 20 weeks as lasting effects vary.
+Some physicians prefer flexible dosing intervals ranging from 6 to 20 weeks as lasting effects vary.
 The symptomatic improvement after botox injection is evident 3 to 6 days after the injection and reaches to peak after 2 weeks of injection.